docker-library/docs/memcached/README.md

 $ docker run --name my-memcache -d memcached memcached -m 64
 ```

-This would set the memcache server to use 64 megabytes for storage.
+This would set the memcache server to use use 64 megabytes for storage.

 For infomation on configuring your memcached server, see the extensive [wiki](https://code.google.com/p/memcached/wiki/NewStart).